 At Mum & You, we’re big on giving back to our communities.

-And as parents, we never seem to be short of out-grown baby clothes and toys, and the best thing we can do is donate these on to parents and families in need of basic necessities.
+We donate nappies, wipes and toiletries regularly to baby banks, women’s refugees and through our charity partner The Hygiene Bank.
+And as parents, we never seem to be short of out-grown baby clothes and toys.
+The best thing we can do is donate these on to parents and families in need of basic necessities.
 Not only is passing on your little one’s clothes to those in need a fantastic way to ensure your clothes go on to another lease of life, but it also reduces the amount of material and clothing waste that is accumulated in landfill every year.
 According to clothes recycling charity ClothesAid, 350,000 tonnes, that’s around £140 million worth of used but still wearable clothing goes to landfill in the UK every year

 However, we do know that it can be hard to find the time to sit and sort through all your belongings when juggling every other aspect of life, and knowing where to turn to donate your items means finding a few moments of calm amongst the chaos to have a quick online search.
 It’s much more time-consuming than it should be!
 So, in our bid to encourage more of our customers and community to donate items that they no longer need, we’ve put together some resources for you all in one place in hopes of making your donation process to those in need a little bit easier.